-MCC houses the Montgomery County NCWorks Career Center, a partnership of several agencies that collaborate to bring workforce development and preparedness to individuals in the community at a one-stop-shop location.
+The Workforce Development Center at MCC is a partnership of several agencies that collaborate to bring workforce development and preparedness to individuals in the community at a one-stop-shop location.
 Partners include Montgomery County Schools, Vocational Rehabilitation, Employment Security Commission, Troy Housing Authority, Richmond County Support Services, Department of Social Services, MCC, and Regional Consolidated Services (Local Area).